 Don't miss the fall colors this year with this list of handy resources.

 But, what makes Colorado especially unique during the fall?
 The state has five different climate zones within a two-hour drive from downtown Denver, according to the city's visitor's bureau.
 That means Denver and its surrounding areas have one of the longest periods of fall colors of any city in the country.

 Also, keep in mind trees in the mountains will change color earlier than trees in the Mile High City.
 If you wait until Denver is awash in picturesque tones of orange and red, the mountain trees will already be bare of leaves.
 If you're looking for a color show in Denver, your best chance to see the changing leaves is in October to mid-November.

-Annual park passes for all of Colorado state parks cost $70 per year, or you can pay an entrance fee of $7 to $9 per vehicle for each state park.
-Some state parks also charge a walk-in fee of $3 per day.
+You can purchase annual park passes for all of Colorado state parks, or you can pay an entrance fee per vehicle for each state park.
+Some state parks also charge a per day walk-in fee.

 A luxury autumn getaway awaits in Crawford, off the beaten path in southwestern Colorado.
 "There's not a stoplight for miles," said Mary Clare Silva, director of marketing for the ranch.
 The 1890s ranch has been restored, and now offers a secluded retreat from city life with farm-to-table cuisine.

 Looking for a new way to enjoy the fall colors?

 Here are a few "only-in-Colorado" ways to get great views of Mother Nature's choreographed leaf show.

 Go tubing in Clear Creek in Golden.
 Yes, even in the fall temperatures are still warm enough to dip into the creek, and the snow melt has warmed up enough by September and October.
 The trees that line the creek will show off their beautiful autumnal colors.